Funboy Five: 2009-present: revivals and further albums

 In 2009, "Life After Death" was included on Universal's four-CD tribute to John Peel, Kats Karavan: The History of John Peel On The Radio.

 A cover version of "Life After Death", by Talya Cooper, appeared as a digital download in 2011.
 A cover version, by Das Boomerang, of both sides of the first single appeared as a digital download in 2018.

 Two original members, Mick Sinclair and John McRae, revived the band and the Cool-Cat-Daddy-O label in August 2014 releasing a vinyl single, "Save the World"/"What Did You Do with the Body?".
 "Save The World" was described by Record Collector as "like a bonker's contest to play "In The Mood" without actually playing it".

 In June 2015 came another single, "Radio Free Asia", and a vinyl retrospective album, Landmarks Ruins and Memories, of remastered recordings from 1979 to 1981 on the Italian re-issue label, Ave Phoenix Records described as sounding "a bit like Love's Forever Changes on happy pills."

 A further single, "Vipers of the Commonwealth", appeared in 2016 as did "The Radmall Rundown", a tribute instrumental to the band's original drummer who died in 2015.
 Five further new songs were released in 2018 while January 2019 saw the release of an album, The Greatest Album Of All Time, September 2019 the four-track set An Autumn Collection, December 2020 the five-track collection Six Pigeons On A Rooftop Discuss A Snappy Title, and December 2021 the singles Back To Vancouver and Life Is Boring.
 Another four-track set, Songs Of Ghosts And Demons: Volume One, appeared in January 2022 as in February 2023 did The Shape Of The Universe.
 Songs Of Ghosts And Demons: Volume Two was released in August 2024.
-A standalone single "The Hot New Sound Of England Today (1980)", was released in February 2025.
+A standalone single "The Hot New Sound Of England Today (1980)", was released in February 2025, and another "Last Year At Marienbad", in May 2026.